marcomq/tauri-plugin-python/README.md

 ## Add the plugin to an existing tauri application

 These steps assume that you already have a basic tauri application available.
 Alternatively, you can immediately start with the application in "example" directory.

 - run `npm run tauri add python`
-- add `src-tauri/src-python/main.py` and modify it acording to your needs, for example add
+- add `src-tauri/src-python/main.py` and modify it according to your needs, for example add
 ```python
 # src-tauri/src-python/main.py
 _tauri_plugin_functions = ["greet_python"] # make "greet_python" callable from UI